 New Zealand has five international airports.
-In addition, there are several smaller airports that serve domestic travelers, especially the people who want to travel between the North and South islands..
-While Auckland serves the highest number of international travelers, the other four airports are vital to connect New Zealand internationally.
+In addition, there are several smaller airports that serve domestic travellers, especially the people who want to travel between the North and South islands..
+While Auckland serves the highest number of international travellers, the other four airports are vital to connect New Zealand internationally.

 Auckland International Airport

-The Auckland airport is actually located about 21 kilometers away from the city center.
-It handles more than seventy percent of international flights that connect to New Zealand.
+The Auckland airport is actually located about 21 kilometres away from the city centre.
+It handles more than seventy per cent of international flights that connect to New Zealand.
 There are only two airports (Auckland and Christchurch) that are able to handle the biggest passenger planes, such as Boeing 777 and Airbus A380.
 The airport is split into two terminals, domestic and international.
 They are connected by a free shuttle bus service as well as a walkway.

 At the airport

 Auckland airport has a good range of restaurants, bars, cafes and fast food outlets.
 You will find many international brands as well as local eateries that are able to provide you with a range of food and drinks.

 There is also a convenience store that is open 24/7 at the ground floor of the International terminal.
 The convenience store has a microwave oven that you can use to heat up any purchased meals.

 If you need to leave your bags for storing, there are multiple Smartecarte outlets on both terminals and multiple areas.
 They will also have service to wrap your luggage in a transparent plastic film for protection.

 Auckland airport has free showers for travellers at the ground floor of the arrivals area of the international terminal.
 To use the showers you need to pay $10 bond that is refundable on return.